-Bachelor of Science in Nursing (BSN) Program Overview
+Bachelor of Science in Nursing (BSN) Program Goals and Overview

-The WKU School of Nursing offers a Bachelor of Science in Nursing (BSN) program that provides training in areas such as communication, leadership, and critical thinking skills, all of which are becoming more important as nursing practice becomes more complex.
+The goal of the WKU BSN program is to provide an accessible, high quality Bachelor of Science in Nursing (BSN) program to meet the needs of both students and the nursing workforce.
+The BSN program provides training in areas such as communication, leadership, and critical thinking skills, all of which are becoming more important as nursing practice becomes more complex.
 Supervised clinical experience is provided in the hospital departments such as pediatrics, psychiatric, maternity, and surgery.
 In addition to the hospital setting, our students receive clinical experience in nursing homes, schools and health departments, all leading to a broader knowledge based student nurse.

-The traditional BSN program is a full-time, four semester, upper division option designed for students who have completed a minimum of 60 credits and required prerequisite courses.
-Pre-nursing (586P) advising is provided by the Academic Center for Excellence (ACE) located in the Academic Complex Room 110 http://www.wku.edu/ace/ .
+The traditional BSN program is a full-time, four semester, upper division option designed for students who have completed a minimum of 63 credits and required pre-requisite courses.
+Pre-nursing (586P) advising is provided by the College of Health & Human Services professional staff advisors within the Advising & Career Development Center, DSU Suite 2001https://www.wku.edu/acdc/

 BSN Program Curriculum

 All nursing applicants must first apply and be officially admitted to WKU before applying to the BSN program.
 To obtain more information about WKU admission please visit https://www.wku.edu/

 BSN Program Requirements: Before your application to the BSN program will be considered for admission, all applicants must meet the following requirements: